uclibs/ojs3/plugins/generic/orcidProfile/README.md

   * Extra e-mail template `ORCID_REQUEST_AUTHOR_AUTHORIZATION`  for requesting API access tokens.
   * Updated template text, e-mail templates for English and German locales.
   * Member API Email-Template activated upon selection of ORCID member API
-  * Support for synchronizing submission meta data to authorized records  in follwing stage changes:
+  * Support for synchronizing submission meta data to authorized records  in following stage changes:
     * Assign a submission to an already published issue
     * Publish a new issue
     * Author grants permission after the publication of the issue